Pranav-Vyas/Pranav-Vyas/README.md

 My name is Pranav Vyas.
 I'm pre-final year student pursuing B.Tech. in Information Technology from MITS, Gwalior.

 ### About Me
-- I love Problem solving through my coding skills.
 - 😄 Pronouns: He/His
+- 💡 I like Problem solving.
 - 👯 I’m looking to collaborate on Open Source Project.
 - 📫 How to reach me:
   - pranavvyas2016@gmail.com